 DOSAGE AND ADMINISTRATION

-Do NOT add sodium bicarbonate or other alkalinizing substance, since dopamine is inactivated in alkaline solution.
+Do NOT add Dopamine Hydrochloride to Sodium Bicarbonate Injection, USP or other alkaline intravenous solutions, since the drug is inactivated in alkaline solution.

-Rate of Administration — When administering dopamine (or any potent medication) by continuous intravenous infusion, it is advisable to use a precision volume control intravenous set.
+Rate of Administration – Dopamine Hydrochloride Injection, USP after dilution, is administered intravenously by infusion via a suitable intravenous catheter or needle.
+When administering Dopamine Hydrochloride (or any potent medication) by continuous intravenous infusion, it is advisable to use a precision volume control intravenous set.
 Each patient must be individually titrated to the desired hemodynamic or renal response to dopamine.

 In titrating to the desired increase in systolic blood pressure, the optimum dosage rate for renal response may be exceeded, thus necessitating a reduction in rate after the hemodynamic condition is stabilized.